 Every accounting system needs to be properly set up.
 Most accounting programs are intuitive and guide you through the process—Quickbooks Online and Xero are two great options!
 At a minimum, you need to set up your bank account, a sales account, and expense accounts by category.
 You may be able to choose a template company that’s like yours depending on your bookkeeping solutions.
 At Botkeeper, we skip the spreadsheets and choose AI accounting software instead.

 #4 - Start Logging Activities

 The best bookkeeping habit is to log activity daily.
 When you make a sale, record it, and issue an invoice (if needed).
 When you spend money, record that.
 By tracking frequently, you shouldn’t fall behind and create a crisis.
 Record every check you write and every bill you owe.
 At a minimum, even the smallest of businesses should have weekly bookkeeping activity.

 #5 - Maintain Detailed Records

 It is important to record your business transactions to produce organized accounting records.
 After you record an invoice, expense, or sale, don’t toss the documentation.
 For example, keeping a detailed record of your income statements shows changes over a period and allows your business to fix these changes.
 You might be audited and need to present the receipt or proof of the transaction.
 If your receipts are digital, be sure to make a cloud backup.
 Check with your tax preparer or CPA to find out if there’s anything else you need to be accumulating in your records to satisfy their reporting requirements.
 Maintaining records is a great way to stay organized on a regular basis.

 #6 - File Taxes On Time

 If you have employees, you’ll have payroll taxes, and those must be filed promptly along with monthly or quarterly reports.
 Income taxes demand quarterly estimates in most cases.
-For payroll taxes, you might want to engage an outside payroll company, so that they will handle your payroll taxes since these are complex.
+For payroll taxes, you might want to engage an outside payroll company to handle your payroll taxes since these are complex.
 A CPA is a smart bet for filing quarterly and annual tax statements.